frantjc/valheimw/docs/corekeeper.md

 docker compose up --detach boiler
 ```

 Next, build and run the Core Keeper server.
-This will pull a minimal container image with it pre-installed from `boiler` and then run the Core Keeper server container:
+This will pull a minimal container image with it pre-installed from Boiler and then run the Core Keeper server container:

 ```sh
 docker compose up --detach corekeeper